nsursock/track-record-v6/src/posts/4p5/visitation-paradox-evil.md

 The African philosophy of Ubuntu—"I am because we are"—captures this essential truth about human existence.
 Our individual identity and wellbeing are inextricably linked to our relationships with others, and frequent visitation is the mechanism through which this interconnectedness is maintained and celebrated.

-## The Antithesis: Visitation as Source of Corruption
+## Visitation as Source of Corruption

 ### The Erosion of Authentic Solitude